“Is it true that if you don’t use it you lose it?”

 Because you didn’t use it!

-The impending AdPurge aligns with Google’s push towards faster everything: per a recent post on the Ads Developer Blog, accounts “will be cancelled in order to speed up the AdWords experience and help users stay within the manager account limits.”
+The impending AdPurge aligns with Google’s push towards faster everything: per a recent post on the Ads Developer Blog, accounts “will be cancelled in order to speed up the Google Ads experience and help users stay within the manager account limits.”
 Cancelled means exactly what it sounds like: all the wonderful historical data in your account will fade into the ether.
 Don’t be too upset, you weren’t using it anyway.

 By scrubbing AdWords of stored data that’s gone unused for more than a year, Google can alleviate strain on the backend that can make account management and API calls—this is how software like ours interacts with the native platform—substantially faster.